namtx/thinkspace/_posts/caching_in__rails_.md

 ---
+layout: default
 label: til
-layout: default
-title: Caching in Rails
+title: "Caching in Rails "
 ---

 ## Page Caching
 The whole `HTML` page is saved to a file inside the `public` directory.
 On subsequent requests, this file is being sent directly to the user without the need to render the view and layout again.